MarcusRiemer/esqulino/doc/manual/online-platform.rst

 Technical Requirements
 ======================

-BlattWerkzeug technically consists of two different codebases: A Ruby on Rails application for the server and an Angular 2 application for the client.
+BlattWerkzeug technically consists of two different codebases: A `Ruby on Rails <http://rubyonrails.org/>`_ application for the server and an `Angular <https://angular.io/>`_ application for the client.
 See :doc:`project-structure` for the general overview.

 As the server uses the so called ``API``-mode of Rails quite a few of the "standard" gems for user authentication won't work without some degree of customization.
-The model & controller functionality of gems like `devise <https://github.com/plataformatec/devise>`_ may be helpful, but due to the Angular Client there is no view rendering available.
+The model & controller functionality of gems like `devise <https://github.com/plataformatec/devise>`_ *may* be helpful, but due to the Angular Client there is no view rendering available.
+A standard like `JSON Web Tokens (RFC 7519) <https://jwt.io/>`_ seems like the most viable solution to bridge the gap between the ruby code on the server and the client.

 .. rubric:: Footnotes

 .. [#f1] Note to self: Is there a distinction between "creators" and "learners" in established didactic concepts?
 .. [#f2] Technical detail: Maybe an existing application like `Discourse <https://www.discourse.org/>`_ would be a good fit?